mutant-remix/mrxbuilder/README.md

 Check out the [documentation](./docs) and [sample input](./sample-input) for input manifest and output metadata specifications and examples.

 ## Usage
+This guide assumes general familiarity with the command line. mrxbuilder has no GUI, but there is not

-The builder is run from the command line.
+mrxbuilder is run from the command line.
 It takes 3-4 arguments:
 - path to the index manifest file
 - output path (cache is also stored here)
 - tags for the targets to build (comma separated)